 This style has become iconic among black men due to its versatility and boldness.

-Men like Idris Elba and Jaden Smith have popularized the look, showing how the disconnected style goatee can enhance any appearance.
+Men like Idris Elba and Jaden Smith have popularized the look, showing how the disconnected style of goatee can enhance any appearance.

 The combination of a goatee and mustache adds a unique touch that stands out.